TN CyberTech Bank bets on technology, partnerships to cut costs

 ROBIN PHIRI

-Financial services provider, TN CyberTech Bank, has set ambitious plans to harness technology and strategic partnerships to improve efficiency, cut costs, and expand access to financial services.
+TN CyberTech Bank, formerly known as Steward Bank, has announced plans to harness technology and strategic partnerships to drive efficiency and reduce costs.

-As part of its cost-optimization strategy, the bank will accelerate its automation and Artificial Intelligence (AI) initiatives, streamline internal processes, and pursue Application Programming Interface (API)-driven partnerships to enhance both customer experience and product accessibility.
+As part of its cost optimization strategy, the bank will accelerate its automation and artificial intelligence initiatives, streamline internal processes and pursue Application Programming Interfaces (API) driven partnerships to enhance customer experience and access to products and services.

-Speaking to The Business Times, the group’s deputy chief executive officer, Courage Mashavave, said the commitment was anchored on leveraging technology to improve efficiency and maintain a healthy cost-to-income ratio while rolling out innovative, customer-centric solutions.
+Speaking to Business Times on the sidelines of the group’s annual general meeting (AGM), the Group Deputy Chief Executive Officer, Courage Mashavave, stated that the commitment aims to leverage on technology to improve efficiency and maintain healthy metrics on key ratios like cost-to-income ratio while delivering innovative and customer-centric solutions.

-“One of the things as well that we are looking at is just even around our product strategy and our product offering as well, which ultimately are designed in a manner to streamline our costs and ensure that we’ve got a healthy cost-to-income ratio.
-We’ve got certain ratios that we are actually working with.
-Some of them are, say, really aggressive, but we are confident that we would be able to meet those given the strategies that we are implementing,” Mashavave said.
+“One of the things that we are looking at is around our product strategy and our product offering, which ultimately are designed in a manner that reduces the cost on the customer whilst at the same time improving efficiency and convenience.
+We’ve certain key ratios that we are working with.
+Some of them are pretty aggressive, but we are confident that we will be able to meet those given the strategies that we are implementing.”
+Mashavave said.

-“So what we are doing is we are empowering the customer to be in control of their banking needs.
-What that does is that it ensures that customers are able to transact far-reaching.
-Financial inclusion means that we are encompassing and we are bringing in all those who are possibly not necessarily in the formal banking channels.”
+“So what we are doing is we are empowering the customer to be in control of their banking needs, where ever, when ever and for whatever purpose.
+What that does is that it ensures that customers are able to transact even in some of the remote areas.
+Financial inclusion means that we are all encompassing especially to the unbanked population and striving to bring them all into the formal banking channels.”

-To complement its digital drive, the bank is also expanding its agency network nationwide.
-The move is aimed at ensuring services remain accessible to customers in rural, mining, and agricultural areas, bridging the urban-rural divide.
+To complement these digital platforms, the bank is also expanding its agency network nationwide to ensure that services are accessible to all, regardless of location with agents equipped to provide efficient and user friendly services, particularly in rural, mining, and agricultural areas, thereby bridging the gap and promoting financial inclusion.

-“So everything will be digital.
-And what that will do is it will make sure that it’s so easy to open an account.
-It’s so easy to operate an account.
-Zero rating of these accounts will ensure that even those in areas or marginalized areas or those that have not necessarily been prioritized from a banking perspective will be able to bank with us.”
+“So everything will be digital, whether from what systems and gadgets the agents use, or through self services kiosks and terminals.
+Zero rating of these channels will also ensure that even those in marginalized areas or those that have not necessarily been prioritized from a banking perspective will be able to bank with us.”

 Related Articles